BUILDS-/hpc/dnn/README.md

 ## Optimizations

 #### Compiler Change
-We change the compiler from the line:
+We changed the compiler from the line:

 	GCC = g++